tan-zhihao1/kickpi-book/rk356x/en/22-NPU YOLOV5S Object Detection.md

 $ ./rknn_yolov5_demo model/RK356X/yolov5s-640-640.rknn model/test.mp4
 ```

 > RK3566 can only run at 7 frames per second.
+>
+> RK3568 can only run at 16 frames per second.
+>
-You can optimize the program performance as needed.
+> You can optimize the program performance as needed.